Photo: James Blood Ulmer at the 19th Annual Vision Festival | Credit: Joyce Jones/Sugabowl Photography.

-(Bio adapted from The Cookers’ website)
+(Bio adapted from Allmusic.)

 This program is hosted, engineered, produced, and edited by Joyce Jones.
 Listen for our On the Bandstand segment with NYC metro area appearances of Suga’ guests at the end of the first hour with Associate Producer Hank Williams.

 Watch Ulmer in this 2019 live performance with bassist Bill Laswell!